optimisticexquisite/simple-games-rl/README.md

-# Pawn Wars at Department of Computer Science and Automation, IISc
+# Pawn Wars

+Welcome to OPEN DAY at the Department of Computer Science and Automation, IISc!
 Pawn Wars is a reinforcement-learning-powered pawn-only chess variant with two playable versions:

 - `3x3` board (root app)